Building an Advanced RBAC System in NestJS

 There are 3 roles for users in the app:

-• Users with admin role can perform CRUD actions on all resources (incl. creating and deleting users and creating and deleting projects)
+role can perform CRUD actions on all resources (incl. creating and deleting users and creating and deleting projects) - Users with

-• Users with contributor role can edit their own username, as well as list and edit projects they are members of
+role can edit their own username, as well as list and edit projects they are members of - Users with

 This means that our RBAC scheme has two effects: